You're Paying Too Much to Run Your LLM (Sponsored)

 You can build that bundle as a single self-contained executable, then run it on deploy:

-bashdotnet ef migrations bundle
+1dotnet ef migrations bundle

 A local SQL Server rarely drops a connection.
 Azure SQL does, so the next step is to handle that.

-Now EF Core automatically retries a failed command up to 5 times, with increasing delays between attempts.
 It only retries transient errors, so it will not mask a real bug, such as a constraint violation.

-Important note: With a retrying execution strategy, you cannot start a transaction with
+Important note: With a retrying execution strategy, you cannot start a transaction with BeginTransaction directly.
+Wrap the work in an execution strategy instead, so the whole block can be retried as a unit:

 This single line is one of the most important changes you can make for a cloud database.